EOSC-PLATFORM/provider-profile/docs/elements.rst

 ########

-.. list-table:: EOSC Catalogue Profile Elements of "Other" block
+.. list-table:: EOSC Profile Elements of "Other" block
    :widths: 25 50 10 10 10
    :header-rows: 1